 Overall, at least on paper, it seems like this is a minor upgrade rather than a major one, and I'm sure the T4i will soon disappear from Canon's product line.
 It's still there as of today (03/16/13) and probably will be until some time after the T5i actually starts shipping.
 That would leave the T3i as the next step down in the Rebel series.

 Good question.
 Between the SL1 and the T5i the T5i is the better camera if you don't care about continuous AF when shooting video.
 It has a better AF system, a faster frame rate and an articulating LCD, all of which are potentially useful.
 The SL1 has a new hybrid CMOS AF system which may give better focus tracking while shooting video.
 It's also smaller, but once you add a lens it's not all that much smaller.
 If smaller is important to you, take a look at the EOS-M too.
-The SL1 is $649 for the body or for the SL1 with an 18-55 STM lens it's $799.
-The EOS-M with an 18-55 EF-M lens is $649 if you really want to go small.
+The SL1 has a list price $649 for the body or for the SL1 with an 18-55 STM lens it's $799.
+The EOS-M with an 18-55 EF-M lens list price is $649 if you really want to go small.
 If you get the EOS-M with a 22mm STM lens for $549 it's even smaller and even cheaper

 The T5i vs the T4i is a more difficult question.
 The T5i is, I guess, slightly better, especially if you want a 360 degree rotating mode dial...However I'm sure the T4i will be selling at a discount.
 Right now you can get a T4i body for $648 or the T4i body with an 18-135 STM lens for $799.
 The new T5i will cost you $749 (T5i body only) or you can get a T5i with 18-135 STM lens for $1099.
 Right now the T4i sounds like a better deal, especially if you want the 18-135 STM lens with it.
 You'd save $300 and you can get it tomorrow rather than next month.